-Today I’m sharing with you a way to make your own Quidditch Robes create a simple and clever Harry Potter Halloween Costume.
-I made this Halloween Costume for my son several years ago and it’s been lent out and worn many many times (hello midnight movie premiers!)
+Today, I’m sharing with you a way to make your own Quidditch Robes and create a simple and clever Harry Potter Halloween Costume.
+I made this costume for my son several years ago, and it’s been lent out and worn many, many times (hello midnight movie premiers!).

 The robes make a great DIY Harry Potter costume for Halloween or just a fun dress-up for the crazy Harry Potter fan in your house.

 Okay, we admit to being a little Crazy for Harry at our house!
-In fact, when I go to London, touring the Wizarding World Harry Potter studios is one of my top 3 MUST Do’s.
+In fact, when I go to London, touring the Wizarding World Harry Potter studios is one of my top three MUST-DO’s.
 A few years ago, we even dressed up as Harry Potter characters for Halloween (my husband and I included).
-So when I found out about the Happy Harry Potter Series over at Rae Gun Ramblings, I was more than happy to participate!

 Supplies for Quidditch Uniform Pattern

-This DIY costume is made by making simple modifications to a basic robe pattern.
+This DIY costume is made by simply modifying a basic robe pattern.
 I’m sure you can find a free tutorial online for a robe pattern if you don’t want to buy one, but since you can usually get sewing patterns on sale for as little as .99 I think it’s worthwhile to buy one.

 Supplies To make the Quidditch Robes: